 Why Microsoft’s Surface Book 3

-Before lock-down happened, I traveled extensively supporting customer-facing events.
+Before lock-down happened, I travelled extensively supporting customer-facing events.
 This meant spending a lot of time in airports and on planes.
 One of the reasons I was keen to try the Surface Book 3 was due to its’ suitability for working in these types of environments.
 Like most laptops, it has a built-in camera, microphone, and speakers; what really excited me about this device was the 15-inch screen, and the ability to quickly detach the keyboard to become a true tablet.
 When things get back to normal and air travel once again becomes part of my routine, this will greatly enhance my productivity.

 Amazing Design and Performance